noahgibbs/photo_org/README.md

-# Photo Organizer
+# Photo Organiser

-This is a little photo organization program I'm writing for my own use.
+This is a little photo organisation program I'm writing for my own use.
 I'm an enthusiastic amateur photographer with my little iPhone (and several previous phones.)
 And I like showing pictures of my family on my backgrounds and screensavers.